samplchallenges/samplchallenges.github.io/_current_challenges/01_workshops.md

 permalink: /current/workshops/
 ---

-## The 2020 SAMPL Virtual workshop

-We're running a SAMPL virtual workshop Nov.
-4-5, 2020, in coordination with GCC.
-Originally this had been planned to be a EuroSAMPL workshop in person in Germany, but with COVID-19 it has been switched to a virtual format and timing is being set to allow for US participation.
-This will be a satellite meeting of the German Conference on Cheminformatics (GCC).
-Participants are encouraged to join both workshops.
-[Full details are available on the GCC/SAMPL2020 site](https://www.gdch.de/gcc2020).

-This is a satellite workshop of the related GCC workshop, and is being set at a time to work well for both European and US participants.
-The SAMPL satellite workshop will encompass invited lectures and contributions from participants at the recent SAMPL blinded challenge on predicting protein-ligand and guest-host properties as well as potentially the current small molecule properties challenge.
-This will give participants the opportunity to present and learn about state-of-the-art computational methodology benchmarked against high-quality experimental data.
-SAMPL lectures will take place from 1 p.m. to 9 p.m.
-(CET) to ease participation of North and South American residents.

-## Other potential workshops
+# Potential workshops

-- SAMPL 2021, dates TBD, Irvine, CA
+- SAMPL 2021, dates TBD (decision pending), Irvine, CA
 - EuroSAMPL in Mainz, Germany in 2021: Co-run with GCC 2021, the pair of workshops will take place back-to-back Oct.
 31-Nov.
 4, 2021, COVID status permitting.
 - SAMPL 2022, dates TBD, Irvine, CA

 # Previous workshops

 We had a 2019 [face-to-face workshop](https://drugdesigndata.org/about/d3r-2019-workshop) Aug.
 22-23, 2019 in San Diego, joint with D3R.
 Due to technical difficulties, talk recordings are in general not available, unfortunately.

+We ran a SAMPL virtual workshop Nov.
+4-5, 2020, in coordination with GCC.
+Originally this had been planned to be a EuroSAMPL workshop in person in Germany, but with COVID-19 it was switched to a virtual format and had participation from the US, Europe, and elsewhere.
+This was a satellite meeting of the German Conference on Cheminformatics (GCC).
+Participants were encouraged to join both workshops.
+[Full details are available on the GCC/SAMPL2020 site](https://www.gdch.de/gcc2020).

 ## The SAMPL7 host-guest virtual workshop